Twinsies! Serena Williams And Olympia Ohanian Are The Sweetest Stuart Weitzman Spokesfamily Everrrr

 How cute are these pictures?
 Olympia is so precious.

-But if the photos are cute — the actually videos are even sweeter.
+But if the photos are cute — the actual videos are even sweeter.
 Watch little Olympia dance her dance by her Mom’s side.
-This has to be the sweetest thing we’ve ever seen meant to sell shoes.
+This has to be the sweetest thing we’ve ever seen.

 A really cute clip was also posted to Olympia’s Instagram account with the caption: